FBakkensen/bctddflow/.aiwork/tdd-workflow-plan.md

 - Run `.\scripts\Publish-Apps.ps1 -PublishApp` (should only publish main app)
 - Run `.\scripts\Publish-Apps.ps1 -PublishTestApp` (should only publish test app)
 - Verify appropriate output messages for each scenario
+- Confirm the script uses the centralized configuration management

 ## Test Execution